Smoking and drinking during pregnancy

 It’s well known that smoking and drinking during pregnancy can affect your baby’s health.
 But it’s not just mums-to-be who need to make sacrifices – smoking near a pregnant partner can be damaging too.
 Giving up cigarettes and cutting down on alcohol isn’t easy, but it will mean you feel healthier and fitter when your baby arrives.
 Our Careline team are here to help if you need some support.

-Why give up smoking1?
+Why give up smoking?

 When your pregnant partner is exposed to passive smoke, your baby takes in a range of harmful chemical substances, including: